 Some of the most promising opportunities for research in the College of Engineering carry with them significant risks.
-The College of Engineering places the highest priority on its responsibility to mitigate these risks and to protect the health and safety of lab personnel, research participants, the university community, the general public, and the environment.
+The College of Engineering believes it is our responsibility to mitigate these risks and to protect the health and safety of lab personnel, research participants, the university community, the general public, and the environment.

 Research safety is a broad concept that applies to work performed both within traditional laboratory spaces as well as in other settings.
 Certain aspects of research safety (e.g., use of biohazards, operation of certain equipment, and laboratory safety practices) are governed by federal and state regulations that prescribe the oversight functions that are in place at UW.